Help! My azalea’s turning black! You’ve been attacked by the scourge of the azalea. You’ve been invaded by the azalea

-As this azalea pest feeds, she secretes a honeydew along the azalea.
-Blackened branches made so by honeydew and mold, eventually sicken and die, as does the female when her egg sac is full.
+As this azalea pest feeds, she secretes a honeydew on the azalea.
+Blackened branches, made so by honeydew and mold, eventually sicken and die, as does the female when her egg sac is full.

 Treating Azalea Bark Scale

 Eggs are laid in late April and a new batch of this azalea pest hatches in about three weeks.
 This is the time when treatment is most effective.
 Mature azalea bark scale wear shields.
 The nymphs haven’t had time to develop them.
 The time to attack your azalea blackened branches is while the azalea bark scale are nymphs.